 Hollywood is famous for beautifully portraying a range of social and emotional issues related to human life.
-Some of the most personal and vivid portrayals of mental health are also beautifully depicted in films.
+Some of the most personal and vivid portrayals about mental health awareness are also beautifully depicted in films.
 However, some movies can stigmatize or distort mental disorders.
 This could make characters having an issue seem to be very different from everyone else.
 Due to this reason, individuals that actually deal with mental health issues on a regular basis can end up feeling ostracized.

 Girl, Interrupted (1999)